mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 ### Export the variables used in the next steps

-Adjust the values according your environment:
+Adjust the values according to your environment:

 ```bash
 # R53 Domain name (without dot as suffix)